 However, nothing can substitute for experience.
 Ask to spend a day or two with another proprietor’s employees.
 To get the most out of this experience, ask your questions before watching them at work and after seeing them working.

-Make a list of questions to ask the professionals about all facets of owning and running a carpet cleaning business, such as startup expenses, suggested carpet cleaning tools and equipment, advice on hiring and managing personnel, maintaining customer relationships, and managing a budget.
+Make a list of questions to ask the professionals about all facets of owning and running a carpet cleaning business, such as startup expenses, suggested carpet cleaning tools and equipment, advice on hiring and managing personnel, managing a budget, and customer relationship management.

 3. Obtain a license and register your company

 You’ve already set the groundwork for your carpet cleaning company.
-Now it’s time to formally register with your state and obtain a cleaning business license and permissions by first contacting your city, town, or county clerk’s office.
+Now it’s time to finalize the business structure and obtain a cleaning business license and permissions by first contacting your city, town, or country clerk’s office.

 The most crucial benefit of this form is that your assets won’t be at risk if your company has debt-related or other legal challenges, which isn’t the case with a sole proprietorship.